karmab/kcli/doc/index.md

 you can then access the vm using *kcli ssh*

-Note also that kcli uses the default ssh_user according to the different [cloud images](http://docs.openstack.org/image-guide/obtain-images.html).
+kcli uses the default ssh_user according to the different [cloud images](http://docs.openstack.org/image-guide/obtain-images.html).
 To guess it, kcli checks the template name.
 So for example, your centos image must contain the term "centos" in the file name, otherwise the default user "root" will be used.